 Dum dum duba duba duba

 The much expected breaking point arrives over a stupid suit and who bought it.
 Raja is obnoxious, rude and narcissistic as usual.
 He makes a huge tamasha in the middle of the birthday party.
 Aarti finally realizes that the marriage is a complete mistake, and that Raja is not right for her.
-But Aarti suffers from an inferiority complex.
+But Aarti suffers from low self-confidence.
 That is why, whenever she is upset with Raja for completely rightful reasons, the stubborn anger of Raja and fear of being rejected, causes her to forget her accurate assessment of the situation, and run after him like a fool (remember the red dress wala incident).
 Thankfully, the only smart member of the family, the step-mother, is there to stop her this time.
 And realizing the weakness in her step-daughter, decides to take the matter into her own hands, to make sure that Aarti continues to lead her life in the right direction.
 Suddenly the word TALAQ TALAQ TALAQ resonates in our ears.
 (It’s a boo-boo word).

 After this point, Aarti goes completely berserk, believing that Raja is punishing her and that all of it is due to her father’s curse earlier.
 Aarti decides to be the faithful and ideal wife and lead her life selflessly waiting for a shockingly arrogant and stubborn husband.
 Despite being from a wealthy and elite family, Aarti is unbelievably meek, timid and submissive.
 To top it off, the saza she referred to in the earlier song “tumse dil laga ne ki saza hai…” has come to age in the form of a baby.
 And Raja turns into wolf-man.
 Are they seriously expecting me to believe that a man of such arrogance is capable of feeling remorse and sadness?!